moveit/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

 The Entire Code
 ---------------
 The entire code can be seen :codedir:`here in the MoveIt!
-Github project<move_group_interface/src/move_group_interface_tutorial.cpp>`.
+GitHub project<move_group_interface/src/move_group_interface_tutorial.cpp>`.
 Next we step through the code piece by piece to explain its functionality.

 .. tutorial-formatter:: ./src/move_group_interface_tutorial.cpp